On Vassiliev Invariants of Virtual Knots: Rotational Virtual Knots

 \subsection{Singular and Flat Rotational Virtuals}

-As noted earlier, virtual knot diagrams are essentially just knot diagrams with an additional decoration choice for at self-intersections, other than over/under-crossing information.
+As noted earlier, virtual knot diagrams can be though of as knot diagrams with an additional decoration choice for self-intersections, other than over/under-crossing information.
 There are two other decorations that we will consider here, leaving us with a total of 4 possible decorations\footnote{Incidentally we will only encounter diagrams with at most 3 types of crossing, though one could study all 4 types simultaneously, if desired.}.

-The first decoration we consider is the undecorated crossing: \begin{definition} A \textbf{flat crossing} in a knot diagram is an un-decorated self-intersection of the embedded curve $S^1\to S^2$ defining the diagram. \textbf{Flat virtual knots} are equivalence classes of knot diagrams with \textit{only} virtual and flat crossings, under the equivalence generated by isotopy of $S^2$ and the moves depicted in Figure \ref{fig:moves}, but with all classical crossings replaced by flat ones.
+The first decoration we consider is the undecorated crossing: \begin{definition} A \textbf{flat crossing} in a knot diagram is an un-decorated self-intersection of the embedded curve $S^1\to \mathbb{R}^2$ defining the diagram. \textbf{Flat virtual knots} are equivalence classes of knot diagrams with \textit{only} virtual and flat crossings, under the equivalence generated by isotopy of $\mathbb{R}^2$ and the moves depicted in Figure \ref{fig:moves}, but with all classical crossings replaced by flat ones.
 Similarly \textbf{flat rotational virtual knots} are diagrams with only flat and virtual crossings, up to the equivalence generated by the flat analogue of the moves defining equivalence of rotational virtual knots, \textit{as well as} the flat analogue of $R1$. \end{definition}

 Other than flat and virtual crossings there is another type of crossing that is `neither positive nor negative'.
 For our purposes it is best understood via the \textit{vector space} of rotational virtual knots: